PicturElements/lib/README.md

 * **Functions Should be Readily Configurable**

   Another central component in the API layer of many utilities and components is configurability, achieved by us of `@qtxr/utils/options`.
-If the behavior of a function can be altered by the caller, then the callee should support configuration on the forms `@qtxr/utils/options` supports. `@qtxr/utils/options` is a simple system that manages options generation and management.
+If the behavior of a function can be altered by the caller, then the callee should support configuration on the forms `@qtxr/utils/options` supports. `@qtxr/utils/options` is a simple system that handles options generation and management.
 Options templates are created using `composeOptionsTemplates` by passing an object containing named options.
 If a property is not an object, the property key will be used as an option field, with the property value passed as the field value.
 For example, `{ circular: true }` becomes `{ circular: { circular: true } }`.
 This is particularly useful in situations where boolean flags are desired options.
 The templates emitted by `composeOptionsTemplates` are immutable to avoid tampering.
 Then, options are resolved using `createOptionsObject`.
 This function returns an options object, and for externally facing APIs, they are always frozen and lack prototypes.
 Since `composeOptionsTemplates` can only consume options to create a new object, other data is treated as follows:

-  Strings are references to templates. `"circular"` becomes `{ circular: { circular: true } }`.
+  Strings are references to templates. `"circular"` resolves to `{ circular: true }`.
 It is also possible to group references like so: `"circular|otherRef"`.
 In this case, `otherRef` is an unknown template.
 To avoid any hard-to-track bugs arising from this, an error is logged to the concole whenever an unknown template is referenced.
-Together with this, a list of valid templates is logged for reference.
+Along with this, a list of valid templates is logged for reference.

   Arrays are considered as options containers.
 Internally, arrays are flattened before their contents get merged with the output object.